 One of the quickest ways to remove decking boards attached with hidden fasteners is by cutting them.
-While you will be sawing the boards into pieces, you may still be able to use the cut boards on other DIY projects.
+While you are sawing the boards into pieces, you may still be able to use the cut boards on other DIY projects.
 Here are the steps to do it, along with how to replace it with new decking boards.

-Step 2: For the next step, you will need to know the decking boards’ thickness for reference.
+For the next step, you will need to know the decking boards’ thickness for reference.
 Then, start cutting along the parallel lines in your decking board using a circular saw.
 The reason you want to know how thick the boards are is to avoid cutting through the joists.
 You’ll want to make sure you’re only sawing the decking boards and not the decking frame.

-Step 3: After making the parallel cut, take out the centerpiece using a prying tool.
+After making the parallel cut, take out the centrepiece using a prying tool.
 Next, remove one end of the board that’s attached without the hidden fastener.
 As for the side with the fastening clip, you will need to unscrew it first if you can reach it.
 If not, gently pry and pull it upwards until you can access the screw, or it pops out.
 In case when the screw breaks, it’s best to drive it flush into the wood with a hammer.

-Step 5: Next, insert the new decking boards into the adjacent hidden clip.
+Next, insert the new decking boards into the adjacent hidden clip.
 You can use a crowbar to push the decking boards into the fasteners, making the decking boards fit tightly.
 If possible, use a decking board with only one groove.

-Removing the Decking Boards Without Cutting
+Removing Decking Boards Without Cutting

 There may be times that you will want to remove the decking boards without damaging them.
 While it is possible, it is more time-consuming than the previous method.
 In a few cases, it may not be entirely possible.
 Regardless, here are the steps if you want to try.

-Step 1: For this method, you will need to unscrew all the hidden fastener clips on both sides of the decking board you want to remove.
+For this method, you will need to unscrew all the hidden fastener clips on both sides of the decking board you want to remove.
 You can find several guides on how to do this.
 However, it may be more challenging if the screws are damaged.

-Step 3: Once the decking board is loose, gently and slightly pry it at one end without removing the entire board.
+Once the decking board is loose, gently and slightly pry it at one end without removing the entire board.
 Use a crowbar or a thin piece of material to lift the board a little and set it in place.